mothmane/fizz-buzz-kata/README.md

 ### Step by step solution

-First let's configure our dependencies by adding the below lines to our gradle.build file dependencies section
+First let's configure our dependencies by adding the below lines to our gradle.build file dependencies section.

 ```groovy